-There have been numerous regulations, as well as technological developments, aimed at reducing waste and discards in the flatfish fisheries, and to ensure that the resources are harvested sustainably.
+There have been numerous regulations, as well as technological developments, aimed at reducing waste and discards in the P. cod fisheries, and to ensure that the resources are harvested sustainably.
 These include various measures to address fish size, discards, and closed seasons and areas.
-Specific examples include development of excluder devices for trawl gear to reduce these bycatches, and closures of large areas to protect numerous ETP species (including salmon, crab, and marine mammals).
+Specific examples include development of excluder devices for trawl gear to reduce these by-catches, and closures of large areas to protect numerous ETP species (including salmon, crab, and marine mammals).
+Since 1998, full retention of P. cod is required in all Alaskan fisheries under the Improved Retention/Improved Utilization (IRIU) program.
 In addition, some vessels have made various gear modifications to avoid retention of smaller fish, and/or to minimize bottom contact.
 Maximum retainable amounts (MRA) are put in place to help manage bycatches in groundfish fisheries.
 Fishing industry groups such as cooperatives and coalitions have undertaken numerous conservation-oriented measures in relation to fish size, bycatch avoidance, and product utilization.

 NMFS has a full suite of fishery regulations for Alaskan waters which cover all aspects of fishing, including seasons, gear limitations, and numerous area closures.
-There are specific rules laid out for permitting the use of trawl gear in certain areas only, as well as regulations on seabird avoidance for vessels fishing with hook-and-line gear.
-The gear regulations also contain details on mesh sizes permitted, types of hook and line gear allowed, etc. The use of bottom contact gear is prohibited in the Gulf of Alaska Coral and Alaska Seamount Habitat Protection Areas year-round.
+There are specific rules laid out for P. cod, permitting the use of trawl gear in certain areas only, as well as regulations on seabird avoidance for vessels fishing with hook-and-line gear.
+The gear regulations also contain details on mesh sizes permitted, biodegradable panels in pot gears, types of hook and line gear allowed, etc. The use of bottom contact gear is prohibited in the Gulf of Alaska Coral and Alaska Seamount Habitat Protection Areas year-round.
 Fishing with trawl vessels is not permitted year-round in the Crab and Halibut Protection Zone and the Pribilof Island Habitat Conservation Area.
 As well, a number of closure zones for trawl gears are described in the NPFMC FMPs for GOA and BSAI.
 A suite of measures specific to seabird avoidance in hook and line fisheries in Alaskan waters also exists, and data on seabirds are collected by observers, and included in the SAFE documents.
-Various measures to reduce bycatches of PSC species (crabs, halibut, Chinook) in BSAI and GOA, including gear modifications and closed areas and seasons, have been adopted in recent years.
-Other industry-driven measures taken to reduce halibut catch include use of excluder devices, improved communication and data sharing among vessels to avoid halibut, and enhanced deck sorting to reduce mortality of halibut returned to the sea (Gauvin 2013, Gauvin et al. 2018).
+Various measures to reduce by-catches of PSC species (crabs, halibut, Chinook) in BSAI and GOA, including gear modifications and closed areas and seasons, have been adopted in recent years.
+Other industry-driven measures taken to reduce halibut catch include use of excluder devices, improved communication and data sharing among vessels to avoid halibut, and enhanced deck sorting to reduce mortality of halibut returned to the sea (Gauvin 2013).
 In 2016, NMFS reduced the maximum retainable amount (MRA) of skates using groundfish and halibut as basis species in the Gulf of Alaska (GOA) from 20 percent to 5 percent, as a necessary measure to limit the incidental catch and discards of skates in GOA groundfish and halibut fisheries.